Frequently asked questions

 Assessment and rating

-Under the National Quality Framework, assessment and rating of children's education and care services is one of the roles carried out by the regulatory authority in each state and territory.
+Under the National Quality Framework, assessment and rating of children's education and care services are one of the roles carried out by the regulatory authority in each state and territory.
 Contact your state or territory department for information about authorised officer employment opportunities

 Authorised officers are responsible for assessing and rating services against the National Quality Standard and monitoring and enforcing compliance with the National Law and Regulations.
 Authorised officers are employed by state and territory regulatory authorities who determine the skills, experience and qualification requirements necessary for their employment.
 Contact the regulatory authorities for employment opportunities.